deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 They left Ben and Charlotte to go through the motions of getting to know one another and retreated to the bar.

-"So…Outer space?"
+"So...Outer space?"
 Sean asked.

 "Cimbrean."

 "Really?
 Dench!"
 He beamed.
 "What's it like out there?"

 Ava sighed.
 "It *was* beautiful." she said.
-"Right now it's all, kinda like…being built or regrown.
+"Right now it's all, kinda like...being built or regrown.
 All the native plants near Folctha have died and the Terran imports are so young, y'know?
 It's going to be a forest eventually but right now it's just a whole bunch of saplings.

 "What really happened to it anyway?"